Traumatic Brain Injury (TBI)

 of people with TBI experience long-term disability or persistent symptoms

-Despite decades of effort, treatments that performed well in laboratory settings have repeatedly failed to deliver meaningful improvements for people living with traumatic brain injury.
+Despite decades of research, many approaches that showed promise in laboratory settings have struggled to produce meaningful improvements for people living with traumatic brain injury.

 Where Real Progress Begins